mbernste/mbernste.github.io/_posts/2025-01-18-matrix_forms.md

 5. $\boldsymbol{x}^T\boldsymbol{A}\boldsymbol{x}$

-This is a [quadratic form](https://en.wikipedia.org/wiki/Quadratic_form) and forms the matrix:
+This is a [quadratic form](https://en.wikipedia.org/wiki/Quadratic_form) that reduces a scalar computed by the following formula:

 $\boldsymbol{x}^T\boldsymbol{A}\boldsymbol{x} = \begin{bmatrix}a_{1,1}x_1x_1\end{bmatrix}$